Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 DEVELOPMENT OF THE OTTENSMEYER PLAN:

-In the years 2010 to 2012 a retired university professor named Peter Ottensmeyer used AECL measured neutron interaction parameters to conclude that spent CANDU fuel should be placed in accessible dry storage, sorted, reprocessed and recycled rather than being buried in an inaccessible wet location as contemplated by the Nuclear Waste Management Organization (NWMO).
-The Ottensmeyer's conclusions and the related nuclear waste handling process are collectively known as the Ottensmeyer Plan.
+In the years 2010 to 2012 a retired university professor named Peter Ottensmeyer used AECL measured neutron interaction parameters to conclude that spent CANDU fuel should be placed in accessible dry storage, sorted, reprocessed and recycled rather than being buried in an inaccessible deep geologic location as contemplated by the Nuclear Waste Management Organization (NWMO).
+Ottensmeyer's conclusions and the related nuclear waste recycling process are collectively known as the Ottensmeyer Plan.
 Professor Peter Ottensmeyer, in an article published in the Ontario Professional Engineers publication ENGINEERING DIMENSIONS, pointed out that the toxic lifetime of CANDU spent fuel bundles can be reduced more than 1,000 fold by repeated exposure of the recycled spent CANDU fuel to a fast neutron spectrum together with repeated extraction of fission products.

 The technical viability of the Ottensmeyer Plan was quickly confirmed by others with relevant scientific and engineering knowledge.
 During the period 2013-2021 implementation details of the Ottensmeyer Plan were further refined.